-Indian rich culture has bestowed the generations with various acts and activities, each one of which supported by a scientific logic, enabling the civilians to achieve conventional and reasonable growth in their lives and families.
-This system was a result of years of efforts by saints and sages with boundless intellectual wisdom.
-Though the strong institution in Indian society, the system of marriage, has been subjected to certain changes over the decades, we need to understand the essence of the same and strive to protect and pass on to the future generations.
-Vedas consider every newlywed couple as divine beings.
+In India, rich culture has bestowed upon successive generations different acts and occupations, each of which is supported by scientific reasoning, allowing civilians to accomplish conventional and reasonable growth in their lives and families.
+Years of efforts by saints and sages with limitless intellectual wisdom resulted in this philosophy.
+Though the institution of marriage, a powerful institution in Indian society, has undergone certain changes throughout the years, we must realise its essence and seek to protect and pass it on to future generations.
+Every wedded pair is regarded as celestial beings by the Vedas.

-The inherent meaning of a marriage, irrespective of the region in India, is same.
-The objective is to enable the growth of understanding and warmth, and convert marriage into an undisputable bond that cannot be separated, thus facilitating the couple to create happiness in their lives and shouldering responsibilities sensibly leading to their execution.
-Indian institution of marriage is a robust structure provided by scholarly men and sages in order to gift a lovely system of life to their children.
+The intrinsic essence of marriage is the same regardless of the area in India.
+The goal is to foster the development of understanding and warmth, and to transform marriage into an undeniable relationship that cannot be severed, allowing the couple to generate happiness in their lives and to shoulder obligations wisely, leading to their execution.
+The Indian institution of marriage is a strong framework created by educated men and sages to offer their offspring a pleasant way of life.

 Subhamastu is a matchmaking website for Kamma caste people.
 Kamma is a Hindu community predominantly found in Andhra Pradesh and Telangana.
 They speak Telugu.
 Eligible marriage seekers can register their biodata on a Kamma matrimonial website to find a suitable match within the Kamma community.